 I’m listing here, in order of flowering times, the flowers and grasses which I’ve found in our 11 acres of meadows.
 Beginning with flowers seen in 2015, or earlier.
 When we started our meadow restoration, (in June 2013), almost none of the flowers below were ever seen in these more heavily sheep-grazed, or soft-rush infested pastures.
 This is a work in progress as new species seem to pop up every year, and since the summer months are always very busy, I shall add images to this folder, and hopefully get round to naming them later on in the year.
 2021 at last sees me beginning to try to re-work this page, from its inadequate first effort, as the year progresses.

 But still images and text are a very inadequate alternative to actually spending time in such a meadow, and experiencing the sights, sounds and even smells.
-The short compilation You Tube below, of our upper hay meadow, attempts to capture some of these scenes, from late June 2021.
+The short compilation You Tubes below, of our upper hay meadow, attempts to capture some of these scenes, from late June and mid-July 2021.
 All wildflower hay meadows are different in their plant mixes, and they all seem to change significantly from year to year, as plants spontaneously move around, and wax and wane in numbers, but for the first time in our long journey of trying to increase meadow diversity, of both plants, animals and fungi, I’ve been really delighted by their vibrancy.

 It’s worth watching in HD mode, by changing your You Tube settings.